What is Thermodynamics and how does this discipline apply to Submer’s technology?

 October is the Thermodynamics Month at Submer!

-If thermodynamics is your thing, or if you want to know more around it, stay tuned!
-Our new white paper “The Convection Principle: What it is and how it applies to Submer’s Immersion Cooling Technology” will be soon available for downloading in the SmartTools section of our website.
-Don’t miss it!
+If thermodynamics is your thing, or if you want to know more around it, download our new white paper “The Convection Principle: What it is and how it applies to Submer’s Immersion Cooling Technology”!